andrea-chirillano/andrea-chirillano/README.md

 <p>
 Greetings!
 I'm Andrea Chirillano, a dynamic and results-driven Fullstack Developer who thrives on challenges and takes pride in achieving goals.
-With two years of hands-on experience in web application development and database management, I bring a wealth of expertise to the table.
+With two years of hands-on experience in web application development and database management.

 <h3><u>Professional Journey:</u></h3>